 Skip to main content

 Is Your Business Invisible to ChatGPT and Claude?
-Here's How to Check (And Fix It)

-By Dominic Frei·
+By Dominic Frei11 min read

 900 million people use ChatGPT every week.
 Perplexity processes over 30 million queries daily.
 Google AI Overviews now appear in 25% of all searches — nearly double what it was a year ago.
 When a potential customer asks any of these platforms to recommend a business like yours, you either show up in the answer — or your competitor does.
 There is no page two.
 There is no second chance to scroll.